 - 1/4 cup chopped fresh cilantro

-In a large Dutch oven over medium heat, brown sausage with granulated onion, garlic, and red pepper flakes until sausage is cooked throughout and onions are softened; drain fats.
+In a large saucepan over medium heat, brown the pork sausage with the granulated onion, garlic, and red pepper flakes until the sausage is cooked throughout and onions are softened; drain fats well.

-Stir in soup, diced tomatoes and green chilis, sweet corn, and milk; bring chowder to a simmer then reduce heat to low, cooking chowder until all ingredients are hot throughout.
+Stir in the soup, diced tomatoes and green chilies, sweet corn, and milk; bring chowder to a simmer then reduce heat to low, cooking the chowder until all the ingredients are hot throughout.
 Stir in cilantro.

-Serve chowder garnished with your favorite toppings, such as sour cream, salsa, tortilla chips, cheese, etc.
+Serve chowder garnished with your favorite toppings, such as sour cream, salsa, tortilla chips, shredded cheese, etc.